CoolBitX-Technology/coolwallet-sdk/packages/coin-tester/README.md

 ## Use with Coin Template

-It is good to be familiar with CoolWallet Pro by playing around this website tester and reading the source code of the coin-template sdk.
+It would be beneficial to be familiar with CoolWallet Pro by playing around with this website tester and reading the source code of the coin-template sdk.

 #### Install and run